Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Resale of Tickets/Scalping

 Nationals guests wishing to display general welcome, birthday and/or anniversary messages on the NatsHD scoreboard may do so by making a $100 donation to the Washington Nationals Dream Foundation at least 24 hours prior to the start of the game they wish to have their message appear.
-Scoreboard messages will be displayed between the end of the fourth inning and the top of the fifth inning.
+Scoreboard messages will be displayed during the middle of the fifth inning.
 Guests interested in ordering a scoreboard message must visit nationals.com/scoreboardmessages to place their order.To secure your group name on the Nationals Scoreboard, contact 202.675.NATS(6287) or firstname.lastname@example.org.

 The Nationals are committed to providing an affordable, guest-friendly, high-quality entertainment experience in a world-class facility.
 In order to ensure that all guests receive the value of their ticket purchase, only those persons with a particular ticket or card will be able to occupy that seat.
 Nationals staff will be checking tickets and cards to safeguard each customer's individual ticket purchase.

-Share A Ride
+Share a Ride